 🔹 Why does OC describe itself as “measuring, not guessing”?
 Because that is the literal clinical practice.
 The dental profession has been sitting on top of CR manipulation, bimanual guidance, flat plane splints, and anterior deprogrammers for decades — and calling it the standard of care.
 OC has been quietly doing something categorically different: measuring muscle activity in microvolts before and after TENS using surface EMG across eight channels including cervical groups; measuring jaw position in six dimensions on the optimized myo-trajectory using K7 computerized jaw tracking; measuring joint sounds with ESG before and after orthotic delivery; measuring disc position with MRI before and after GNM protocols.
 The CR school has peer-reviewed journals.
 OC has objective measured data from real patients — and the intellectual framework to explain exactly why it works at the neurophysiologic level.

 🔹 What original clinical science exists in the OC curriculum that exists nowhere else in dentistry?
 Multiple original contributions, all built from measured clinical data: the cervical EMG paradox — the observation that cervical group EMGs paradoxically increase rather than decrease when an anterior deprogrammer is placed in cervical dysfunction cases — and the complete neurophysiologic explanation of why.
 The OC Optimized Bite Protocol — a quantifiable, identifiable, and repeatable clinical process proven over 20 years in the hands of OC-trained dentists worldwide.
 The four TMD diagnostic categories that challenge dentistry — cervical dysfunction, primary joint derangement, Class II Division 2 over-closed bites, and anterior open bite patterns — and the specific GNM protocols that address each one.
 The proprioceptive vacuum created by the anterior deprogrammer.
 The bilateral balanced PDL signal restored by the GNM orthotic at the physiologic vertical dimension.
 The hyoid bone cascade connecting mandibular position to cervical muscle tension through the suprahyoid-infrahyoid muscular chain.
 The trigeminal-cervical convergence pathway applied clinically.
-These arguments exist nowhere else in dental education.
+These arguments exist nowhere else in dental education — they are original contributions of GNM dentistry.

 Continue Learning